 The recent completion of a new Campus Master Plan dovetailed nicely with our IMPACT 2025 planning process.
 We are fortunate to be in a position to incorporate many key considerations and recommendations emanating from the strategic planning process into the conceptual design of the Campus Master Plan.
 There are clear synergies and alignment between our strategic and master plans.
-Both blueprints for our future consider potential enrollment growth and a move toward tailored, self-directed and technologyenabled pathways of study, as well as interprofessional, team-based and small-group learning.
+Both blueprints for our future consider the potential expansion of our MD degree program and a move toward tailored, self-directed and technologyenabled pathways of study, as well as interprofessional, team-based and small-group learning.
 Moreover, both plans reflect critical institutional priorities, particularly in the areas of basic and translational science and health and wellness.